webdev23/phi/README.md

  - Clicking his icon in the gnome programming menu
  - Typing his name in terminal
  - Call his name from other shell scripts.

+When done, icons can be changed with gnome, scripts can be uninstalled by right click from the menu.

+Keyboards shortcuts commands will directly works with no paths headaches.

+We can then create scripts without caring of paths, they will work on other machines when deployed with phi.

 ### How are parsed scripts
 <pre>
-I use scripts without extensions, i recommend you to do so.
+I use scripts without extensions, i recommend you to do so, and this is how this program is written.
 Scripts are valids only if they are extensionless.
 Anything whithout extensions won't download at all.